deutsche-nationalbibliothek/casimir-workshop/workbooks/01_set-terieval-metrics.html.md

   * Observe how you can increase precision by lowering the `k` parameter, but at the cost of recall.
   * What is the theoretical recall limit that you achieve by setting `k = 100` ?
+  * compare the top and bottom performing labels for other methods
   * what happens when you switch aggregation modes `mode = "micro"` vs `mode = "doc-avg"` vs. `mode = "subj-avg"`?
     Can you explain the differences? (see below for more details)
-  * compare the top and bottum performing labels for other methods
-  * what are your preffered methods, so far?
+  * what are your preferred methods, so far?

 ## Bonus: A short digression to modes of aggregation

 The `compute_set_retrieval_scores()` function supports three modes of aggregation

-  * `mode = "doc-avg"`: (default) computes precision, recall, and F1-score for each document individually and then averages these scores across all documents.
+  * `mode = "doc-avg"`: (default) computes precision, recall, and F1-score for each **document** individually and then average these scores across all documents.
-  * `mode = "subj-avg"`: computes precision, recall, and F1-score for each subject term individually and then averages these scores across all subject terms.
+  * `mode = "subj-avg"`: computes precision, recall, and F1-score for each **subject term** individually and then average these scores across all subject terms.
   * `mode = "micro"`: computes global counts of true positives, false positives, and false negatives across all documents and subjects, and then calculates